michalrud/ThetaCloud/doc/api/ThetaCloud.rst

 				thetaCloud.emit(SensorData{"topic", "value"});

-	ThetaCloud::tick()
+	.. cpp:function:: void tick()

 		Method that should be called in the application's main loop (in case of Arduino, in the ``loop()`` function).

-		Currently calls all registered :term:`ThetaCloud::DeviceReadHandler` callbacks, but the exact functionality may be changed in the future.
+		Currently calls all registered :cpp:type:`ThetaCloud::DeviceReadHandler` callbacks, but the exact functionality may be changed in the future.

 		:Method signature: